Brussels Sprouts Slaw is a salad that’s gonna make you rethink brussels sprouts.

 It’s that whole salty/sweet thing that’s so good.

 And, yes, my raisins are some big ass raisins.
-I found them at Misfit Market, it’s kinda like an online farmer’s market that has a plethora of things along with produce.
+I found them at Misfit Market, it’s kinda like an online farmer’s market that has a plethora of things along with great produce.
+Side note – if you’re interested in ordering from them use code COOKWME-LW0GUS to get $10.00 off your order.

-They will seriously take this salad to the next level.
+The raisins will seriously take this salad to the next level.
+You could also do dried cranberries or blueberries, or even dates.

 Now for some crunch.